-- 1. Summons or waiver of service forms;
+- 1. Summons or waiver of service forms:

-- 2. Warrants of seizure and monition;
+- 2. 3.
+Warrants of seizure and monition:

-- Subpoenas to witnesses;
+- Subpoenas to witnesses:

-- Certificates of judgment;
+- 4. Certificates of judgment;

 - 5. Writs of execution;

-- Orders of sale;
+- 6. Orders of sale:

-- All process in garnishment or other aids in execution;
+- 7. All process in garnishment or other aids in execution:

-- 8. Civil cover sheet; and
+- Civil cover sheet; and

 present the required forms, together with the requisite written request for issuance (or praecipe) at the office of the Clerk for signature and sealing.
-The Clerk shall, upon request and subject to current availability, provide reasonable supplies of all blank official forms of process to any attorney or party.
+Electronic versions of many forms are available on the Court's website; the Clerk shall, upon request and subject to current availability, provide reasonable supplies of all paper forms to any attorney or party.

-4.2 SERVICE OF PROCESS.
+4.2 SERVICE OR WAIVER OF PROCESS.